Last Updated on

 Lifting Capacity: 5,000 tons

-Mammoet ring crane often catches attention with its bold red color and unique ring shape.
+The Mammoet ring crane often catches attention with its bold red color and unique ring shape.
 Ring crane is basically a luffing jib crane built on a ring-shaped track.
-It is mainly used in large construction project.
+It is mainly used in large construction projects.
 The Mammoet offers more efficient approaches to lifting and installing components especially when dealing with oversized and heavy objects in confined areas.
-With its long reach, small footprint, flexible configuration and quick mobilization Mammoet ring crane provides flexible solution to many lifting situation.
+With its long reach, small footprint, flexible configuration and quick mobilization Mammoet ring crane provides a flexible solution to many lifting situations.
 It is often advertised as the “smallest” super heavy-lift crane.
-Moreover, it has many great safety features for many hazardous situation such as in hurricane survival mode where the boom can descend down to the ground.
+Moreover, it has many great safety features for many hazardous situations such as in hurricane survival mode where the boom can descend down to the ground.

 Image Credit: mammoet.com